 - Exercise to improve mood and help with hot flushes

-Physiofit physiotherapist Gill Brook specialises in treatment for the pelvic floor which can help with bladder, bowel and vaginal symptoms.
+Physiofit physiotherapists Gill Brook and Caroline Bilman specialise in treatment for the pelvic floor which can help with bladder, bowel and vaginal symptoms.
 Jenny Heron specialises in the use of exercise in the treatment of the other symptoms mentioned.
-Please call if you would like to make an appointment and Gill or Jenny will speak to you to discuss which of them would be best suited to help with your problems.
+Please call if you would like to make an appointment and Gill, Caroline or Jenny will speak to you to discuss which of them would be best suited to help with your problems.

 Breast Surgery RehabilitationBreast Surgery Rehabilitation